searchs/analytics/README.md

-# JavaScript Analytics - These are meant to be 'principles'.
-You can implement in other languages as well
+# JavaScript Analytics
+*These are meant to be 'principles'.
+You can implement in other languages as well*
 ###  Implementing and Testing Analytics in Web apps
 * Adding Logging (including Analytics) to a Web App *